 A modeling study published in the journal Hepatology based on just the first year of the pandemic predicted that the increase in alcohol consumption would result in more than 18,000 additional cases of cirrhosis and 8,000 additional deaths from alcohol-associated liver disease over the next 20 years.
 The longer the pandemic-fueled increases last, the study said, the larger those numbers could be.

-Research published in the summer of 2017 found that more Americans than ever before are drinking alcohol, and worse, many are drinking to excess, particularly women, seniors, minorities and people of low socioeconomic status.
-To arrive at this conclusion, the investigators conducted face-to-face interviews with about 40,000 individuals, in 2001-2002 and again in 2010-2012.
-They found that alcohol use increased from 65 to 73 percent among the adult population and that high-risk drinking jumped by almost 30 percent during that period.
+This comes on top of earlier research, published in the summer of 2017, that found that more Americans than ever before were drinking alcohol, and worse, many were drinking to excess, particularly women, seniors, minorities, and people of low socioeconomic status.
+To arrive at this conclusion about the trend in alcohol consumption, the investigators conducted face-to-face interviews with about 40,000 individuals in 2001-2002 and again in 2010-2012.
+They found that alcohol use increased from 65 to 73 percent among the adults in the study and that high-risk drinking jumped by almost 30 percent during that period.
 High-risk drinking is defined as having four or more drinks for women and five or more for men on any day at least once a week.

 In addition, the study found an increase of almost 50 percent in alcohol use disorder (AUD), severe problem drinking characterized in part by loss of control over alcohol intake.
 The researchers reported an 84 percent increase in AUD among women, 52 percent and 94 percent respectively for Hispanic and African-Americans and 105 percent among seniors.